Modified on: Thu, 22 Oct, 2020 at 11:40 AM

 Also, Winston blocks the most sophisticated fingerprinting techniques, which exploit manufacturing differences (even between otherwise identical hardware devices) to determine who you are, even if you are in incognito mode or using a VPN.
 Winston obfuscates data collected by sites using fingerprinting technologies to prevent them from tracking you across browsing sessions.

 And, a VPN uses a single exit point (you can switch, but it's manual).
 Instead, Winston is constantly scrambling your internet across up to 30 exit points every 10 minutes.
 This greatly reduces the confidence that an ISP (or other eavesdropper) could have in what they think they are learning about you.

-Some Winston users may choose to continue to use a separate VPN to provide privacy related to downloads and streaming or for business use, but if a VPN is active, it will bypass Winston and the Distributed Privacy Mesh Network unless it is using port 443.
+Some Winston users may choose to continue to use a separate VPN, such as for business use, but if a VPN is active, it will bypass Winston and the Distributed Privacy Mesh Network unless it is using port 443.
 If your VPN uses port 443, we recommend adding the domain used by the VPN client to the Allowed List at http://my.winstonprivacy.com/allowed.

 Did you find it helpful?Send feedback